CyberDefender369/Active-Directory-Home-Lab/README.md

 ## Description

-This Active Directory home lab project comprises two distinct components, and equips learners with practical skills in Active Directory administration and real-world scenarios.
+This Active Directory home lab project comprises two distinct sections, and equips learners with practical skills in Active Directory administration and real-world scenarios.

 Part 1: Fundamental Active Directory Configurations
 *	Deployment of a Domain Controller (DC): Set up a Domain Controller, the cornerstone of any Active Directory infrastructure.